muzafarova/sbphotography.life/README.md

 # Sarah Barlow Photography

-A SEO optimised replacement for Sarah's Photography portfolio website https://www.sbphotography.life
+A SEO optimised replacement for Sarah's Photography portfolio website https://www.sbphotography.life.

+## Idea

+Implement as static website, put it on CDN.
+Use headless CMS on the backend.
+Generate static assets on demand (on code change), and automatically (on content change).
+Focus on SEO, performance (web vitals), visuals (image quality).
+Stick to free plans.
+Minimal to no dev maintenance.

 ## Initial plan

 - [ ] Recycle existing visual design as is
 - [ ] Use https://tailwindcss.com/blog/tailwindcss-v4 for styling
 - [ ] Keep https://storybook.js.org/ to document and test UI
-- [ ] Use https://strapi.io/ as CMS (provides adimin interface for Sarah)
+- [x] Use https://strapi.io/ as CMS (provides adimin interface for Sarah)
-- [ ] Use https://nextjs.org/ under the hood (SSG mode)
+- [x] Use https://nextjs.org/ under the hood (SSG mode)
 - [x] Deploy to https://vercel.com/

-## Sarah's content migration plan
+## Sarah's existing content migration plan

 - [ ] About https://www.sbphotography.life/about
 - [ ] Home (grid with links)